 The inspector noted that staff were confident regarding their roles and responsibilities in relation to safeguarding issues and clear about lines of accountability.
-Staff described how all safeguarding incidents are discussed in team meetings to reflect on learning and improve management of risk.
-The service manager discussed recent safeguarding referrals made to the HSC Trust.
-Clear records were maintained of the circumstances surrounding referral, and subsequent discussions and protection plan with the HSC Trust.
-During the course of the inspection, the inspector noted the service manager appropriately managed a live situation where a service user could have been at risk of harm.
+The service manager discussed a recent safeguarding referral made to the HSC Trust.
+Clear records were maintained of the circumstances surrounding referral, investigation and subsequent plan agreed with the HSC Trust.

 The inspector examined the safety of the agency's arrangements to identify and manage risk to service users.
 The inspector examined referral and review arrangements with the HSC Trust which included minutes of multidisciplinary meetings, HSC professional assessments, relevantly updated risk assessments and care plans.
-It was evident from discussion with staff and review of records in respect of service users, that the agency works collaboratively with service users and professionals to maximise independence and manage potential risk to service users.
+The inspector noted that a recently updated risk management plan in respect of a service user had not been fully recorded in their relevant support plan.
+The inspector found that the plan was agreed with the HSC Trust in response to a change in risk, and was being implemented correctly by support staff.
+The service manager provided the inspector with evidence of a fully updated plan within a specified time scale.